sachin2220sk/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 ![](Images_Day_4/Capture20.JPG)

+Here, we observed Hold time is positive that’s means there is no hold time violations.
+And setup slack time is negative.
+Hence, there is setup time violation.

+And chip area is

+So, to fix this we set SYNTH_STRATEGY variable to 1 which indicates that we want to prefer more faster response as compared to low area.
+And set SYNTH_SIZING to 1 that indicates OpenLANE to prefer sizing of cells as compared to including buffer.

+Next, run synthesis and after synthesis we get reduced slack value as compared to previous one.

+Also, chip area gets increased

+Now, run floorplan and then run placement.

+### Layout Standard Placed Cell Using Magic Tool

+To view the placement of standard cell run following command

+`magic -T /home/sachinkumar/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sly130A.tech lef read ../../tmp/merged.lef def read picorv32a.placement.def &`

 Now, we open the design using magic tool

 On zoom in and run command `expand` in magic terminal to see layout of standard cell.

+### Fixing slack violation

+For this we need configuration file which state library location and some initial condition.

+Also need constraints file (here, my_base.sdc) which is followed by whole VLSI industry .
+So, copy this file to `/home/sachinkumar/Desktop/work/tools/openlane_working_dir/openLANE_flow/designs/picorv32a/src`

+Do some modification to my_base.sdc file

+Now run command `sta pre_sta.conf`

+Here we get reduced slack

+For further reduction in slack value, we need to reduced fan out.
+To do this run following command

+`set ::env(SYNTH_MAX_FANOUT) 4`

+And run synthesis

+### Upsizing the cell

+For further improvement in the slack value, we need to upsize the cell.
+To do this we replace the downsize cell with upsize cell

+After this run following command to check the slack value

+Now write this synthesis file after changes in buffer using following command.

+`write_verilog /home/sachinkumar/designs/picorv32a/runs/ 25-01_12-58/results/synthesis/picorv32a.synthesis.v`

+### Clock Tree Synthesis